urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

   st_buffer(5) %>%
   smoothr::smooth(method = "ksmooth", smoothness = 3)

-# Now we are ready to grab all OSM polygons which fall within our new'bariloche buffer'
+# Now we are ready to grab all OSM polygons which fall within our new 'bariloche buffer'
 sf_use_s2(FALSE)
 bariloche_poly <- pol_feat %>%
   st_intersection(bariloche_buffer)